tomjoht/learnapidoc/_docs/documenting_api_endpoints/docapis_doc_parameters.md

 The same parameter values might be used in other requests as well, so eBay's approach likely facilitates re-use.
 Even so, I dislike jumping around to other pages for the information I need.

-### Swagger UI's approach to request body parameters
+### Swagger UI's approach to request bodies

-[Swagger UI](pubapis_swagger.html), which we explore later and also [demo](pubapis_swagger_demo.html), provides another approach to documenting the request body parameter.
-Swagger UI shows the request body parameters in the format that you see below.
-Swagger UI lets you toggle between an "Example Value" and a "Model" view for both responses and request body parameters.
+[Swagger UI](pubapis_swagger.html), which we explore later and also [demo](pubapis_swagger_demo.html), provides another approach to documenting the request bodies.
+Swagger UI shows the request bodies in the format that you see below.
+Swagger UI lets you toggle between an "Example Value" and a "Model" view for both responses and request bodies.

 <a class="noExtIcon" href="http://petstore.swagger.io/#/operations/pet/addPet"><img src="https://s3.us-west-1.wasabisys.com/idbwmedia.com/images/api/swaggeruiexamplemodel.png"/></a>

 See the [Swagger Petstore](http://petstore.swagger.io/) to explore the demo here.
 The Example Value shows a sample of the syntax along with examples.
-When you click the **Model** link, you see a sample request body parameter and any descriptions of each element.
+When you click the **Model** link, you see a sample request body and any descriptions of each element.

 The Model includes expand/collapse toggles with the values.
 (The [Petstore demo](http://petstore.swagger.io/) doesn't include many parameter descriptions in the Model, but if you include descriptions, they would appear here in the Model rather than in the Example Value.)

 {: .tip}
 We'll get into Swagger in much more detail in [Introduction to the OpenAPI specification](pubapis_openapi_intro.html).
 For now, focus on these core elements of API reference documentation.
 You will see these same sections appear in the OpenAPI specification.

-You can see that there's a lot of variety in documenting JSON and XML in request body parameters.
+You can see that there's a lot of variety in documenting JSON and XML in request bodies.
 There's no right way to document the information.
 As always, choose the method that depicts your API's parameters in the clearest, easiest-to-read way.

 If you have relatively simple parameters, your choice won't matter that much.
 But if you have complex, unwieldy parameters, you may have to resort to custom styling and templates to present them more clearly.
 I explore this topic in more depth in the [Response example and schema section](docapis_doc_sample_responses_and_schema.html).